-Jesus took with him Peter and the two sons of Zebedee.
-Grief and anguish came over him, and he said to them, "The sorrow in my heart is so great that it almost crushes me.
-Stay here and keep watch with me."
+Jesus took along Peter and the two sons of Zebedee, and began to feel sorrow and distress.
+Then he said to them, "My soul is sorrowful even to death.
+Remain here and keep watch with me."

-MATTHEW 26:37-38
+■ MATTHEW 26:37-38